 Cinco de Mayo is arguably one of the most famous Mexican traditions that have been adapted and celebrated in the United States.
 However, it may come as a surprise to hear that this is not a very big celebration in Mexico at all.

-Contrary to popular belief, Cinco de Mayo is not Mexican independence day.
+Contrary to popular belief, Cinco de Mayo is not Mexican Independence Day.
 Instead, it commemorates the anniversary of Mexico’s victory over the French Empire at the Battle of Puebla in 1862.

 In Mexico, it is not really celebrated.
-Mexicans are aware of this historical event and will observe the day, but the only real part of the country where celebrations take place is in Puebla.
+Mexicans are aware of this historical event and will observe the day, but the only real part of the country where celebrations take place is Puebla.

 If you happen to be planning a trip to Mexico that corresponds with this date, it is worth considering incorporating Puebla into your trip.
 The old city can easily be visited on a day trip from CDMX.

-However, Cinco de Maya has become a wonderful annual event that celebrates all things to do with Mexican traditions and culture.
+However, Cinco de Mayo has become a wonderful annual event that celebrates all things to do with Mexican traditions and culture.
 It is observed by Mexican Americans and diaspora throughout the USA and beyond.